kolbyn24/Notes/03 - Content/CobaltStrike.md

 ### Peer-to-Peer Listeners
-Allows one beacon to talk to another beacon without having to directly talk to the team server.
+Allows one beacon to talk to another beacon without having to directly talk to the team server (like setting up a port bind on target).

 Go to Listeners, add, choose payload to be either beacon SMB or beacon TCP.